ndauten/comp517-project/README.md

 Research Focus Statement:

-  - I am studying [topic]
+  - I am studying abstractions of the Endokernel model
-  - because I want to [what you want to explore]
+  - because I want to reason about the correctness of the principles of the Endokernel
-  - in order to show my readers [something you want to show them]
+  - in order to show my readers that they can trust and build upon this model.

-Team Name:
+Team Name: Endocert

 Team Member:
-  - Name:
+  - Name: Alexis LE GLAUNEC
-  - Rice ID:
+  - Rice ID: afl5

 Team Member:
-  - Name:
+  - Name: Senthil Rajasekaran
-  - Rice ID:
+  - Rice ID: sr79

 Team Member:
-  - Name:
+  - Name: Ziyang "Zion" Yang
-  - Rice ID:
+  - Rice ID: zy36

 ## Turning in Instructions